-‘Foundation’ is a novel with many stories split into different eras.
-Quotes got used by Isaac Asimov to show his view on politics, religion, and other topics that are relatable to human society.
+‘Foundation’ by Isaac Asimov is a novel with many stories split into different eras.
+Quotes were used by Isaac Asimov to show his view on politics and religion, which are two of the main themes and other topics that are relatable to human society.
 Each one used in the novel reflects on a topic and its relevance in the real world.

 The Deprivation of Freedom